ryl-tushar04/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

 ## **Jupyter Notebooks**

 In addition to the Python scripts, I have uploaded Jupyter notebooks that contain the same code.
 The notebooks provide an interactive environment for running the code step-by-step, and they also contain additional explanations and visualizations for better understanding.
-You can find the notebooks in the repository under the `Notebooks` folder.
+The notebooks are in the repository under the `notebook.ipynb` folder.